Billionaire Profile

 Early Life

 Ana Lucia de Mattos Barretto Villela was born in São Paulo, Brazil, on October 25, 1973.
-She is a member of one of Brazil’s oldest banking families.
-She is the daughter of Alfredo Egydio Arruda Villela and Maria Sílvia de Mattos Barretto.
-Tragically, her parents died in a plane crash in 1982 when she was only eight years old.
-Following this loss, she and her brother, Alfredo, were raised by their relatives.
+She is a member of a prominent banking family.
+Her great-grandfather founded the bank Itaú.
+In 1982, after the death of her parents in a plane crash, she and her brother, Alfredo, were raised by their aunt and uncle.

 Rise to Success